SHAG 101: The Dos And Don'ts

 Originally created by the barber Paul McGregor, the shag traditionally consists of layers that are feathered at the top and sides, making the hair full around the crown, and thinner around the edges and throughout the ends.

-"The shag is ideal for medium to thick hair types, straight, wavy, or curly hair.
-It’s a cut for all lifestyles, but if you’re a tousle and go type, this cut is perfect for you.
-It’s low maintenance, and really shows off the natural texture of the hair.
-It’s perfect to style with a little volume mousse, let air dry, or diffuse with a blow dryer.
-Because of its face framing layers, it really accentuates the women’s face," explains Rachel.
+"The shag is ideal for medium to thick hair types and straight, wavy or curly hair.
+It’s a cut for all lifestyles, but if you’re a tousle and go type—this cut is perfect for you," Rachel explains.
+"It’s low maintenance and really shows off the natural texture of the hair.
+Perfect to style with a little volume mousse and let air dry or diffuse with a blow dryer."

 The shag haircut works on all density levels.
 However, a lot of people tend to mix up fine hair and thin hair.
 "I will never recommend a shag for thin hair because it is such a layered cut that it will take out too much weight and look like a mullet," says Rachel.

 Rachel likes to establish her client's desired length first because it will be her guide to the rest of the cut.
 "Start with the hair below the occipital bone and hold the section straight out to 90 degrees.
 Cut your desired length and establish your perimeter.
 This will be your guide for the rest of your cut," explains Rachel.

 What are some of the biggest mistakes you can make when cutting a shag?